 Chase is currently composing pieces for chamber groups to bring light to issues of environmental and social injustice.
 She has written extensively for chamber combinations, choir, spoken word, jazz songs, and has recorded 6 CDs of original music.
 Chase won the Kaji Aso Composer’s Prize for her composition, Tanabata Star Festival, based on poetry of Japanese poet and artist Kaji Aso.
 Poetic Reflections, her chamber music incorporating Rumi poetry, was supported by a Berklee Faculty Fellowship.
 She composed an original score for Tartuffe, performed at the ART in Cambridge, and her choral music has had numerous performances at the Old Cambridge Church, where she also performs at the Jazz Mass.
 She was awarded two artist residencies at the Morris Graves Institute in Northern California to compose pieces based on the redwood forest, and also leads women’s music and nature retreats.

 Diploma, Berklee College of Music.
 B.A., Expressive Arts, Evergreen State College.
-M.M., Contemporary Improvisation, New England Conservatory.
+M.M., Contemporary Musical Arts, New England Conservatory.
 Studies with Ran Blake, Michael Gandolfi, and Peter Row.
 Also faculty of Berklee College of Music.